Some links in this post may be affiliate links

 Too dry air leads to very low air humidity resulting in dry and shrivelled leaves, leaf drop and eventual death of the plant.

-Do not water your Teddy Bear Vine on a schedule.
-Water when the top 2-3 inches of soil dry out but do not allow the soil to dry out completely.
+Do not water Teddy Bear Vine on a schedule.
+Water when the top 2-3 inches of soil feel dry but do not allow the soil to dry out completely for a prolonged period.

-Place your Teddy Bear Vine in a more shaded spot or instal a light curtain to filter the sunlight.
+Place Teddy Bear Vine in a more shaded spot or use a light curtain to filter the sunrays.

-Both cold and hot drafts are detrimental to the growth of the plant due to the sudden changes in temperatures.
-They lead to reduced growth, yellowing, leaf fall and eventual plant death.
+Both cold and hot drafts are detrimental to the growth of the plant as the cause sudden temperature changes which lead to reduced growth, yellowing, leaf fall and eventual plant death.

-Keep your Teddy Bear Vine away from sources of drafts like AC units, hot air vents, windy doors among others to maintain a warmth of 15-270C with a minimum of 130C.
+Keep Teddy Bear Vine away from sources of drafts like AC units, hot air vents, windy doors among others, to maintain a warmth of 15-270C with a minimum of 130C.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.